MemVerge/splash/README.md

 different types of storage system based on the usage of the file.
 For details, please check our [design document](doc/Design.md).

-The Splash project is currently released with two default plugins:
+The Splash project is currently released with a default plugin:
 * the plugin for shared file systems like NFS is implemented by:
   `com.memverge.splash.shared.SharedFSFactory`
-* the plugin for the Spark block manager with local disk storage is implemented by:
-  `org.apache.spark.shuffle.local.LocalStorageFactory`

-These plugins also serve as examples for developers to develop their own storage plugins.
+This plugin serves as an example for developers to develop their own storage plugins.

 ### Deploy Shared Folder Storage Plugin